jodersky/akka-serial/Documentation/developer.md

 - `p` is the patch number, representing internal modifications such as bug-fixes

 Usually (following most Linux distribution's conventions), shared libraries produced by a project `name` of version `M.m.p` are named `libname.so.M.m.p`.
-However, since when accessing shared libraries through the JVM, only the `name` can be specified and no particular version, the convention adopted by flow is to append `M` to the library name and always keep the major version at zero.
-E.g. `libflow.so.3.1.2` becomes `libflow3.so.0.1.2`.
+However, since when accessing shared libraries through the JVM, only the `name` can be specified and no particular version, the convention adopted by akka-serial is to append `M` to the library name and always keep the major version at zero.
+E.g. `libakkaserial.so.3.1.2` becomes `libakakserial3.so.0.1.2`.

 # Testing
-`flow-samples` directory contains fully functional application examples of flow.
-To run an example, change to the base directory of flow and run sbt samples<SampleName>/run.
+The `samples` directory contains fully functional application examples of akka-serial.
+To run an example, change to the base directory of akka-serial and run sbt samples<SampleName>/run.
-All projects, including samples, can be listed by running sbt projects.
+All projects, including samples, can be listed by running `sbt projects`.

 To be able connect you can use real device (arduino) burned with sample-echo (`dev/arduino-terminal`) code, or create Virtual Serial Port pair